-Here is the infographic breaking down the expenditure of travelers expenses for an average travel cost of $300
+Here is the infographic breaking down the expenditure of travellers expenses for an average travel cost of $300

 However, there are certain expenditures that may lower the quality of your experience abroad.
-Spending money on the following things irritated travelers the most
+Spending money on the following things irritated travellers the most

 - Tax – 41%